dhellmann/pymotw/PyMOTW/inspect/index.rst

 Example Module
 ==============

-The rest of the examples for this tutorial use a single example file source file, found in PyMOTW/inspect/example.py which is included below and also available as part of the source distribution associated with this series of articles.
+The rest of the examples for this tutorial use a single example file source file, found in ``PyMOTW/inspect/example.py`` and which is included below.
+The file is also available as part of the source distribution associated with this series of articles.

 .. include:: example.py
     :literal: